 About The Workshop Leader

 Paul Sullivan is a writer, photographer and the founder of www.slowtravelberlin.com, a sustainable travel hub and eclectic repository of information about the city.
-He has been freelancing for over a decade and his images have appeared in various guidebooks and publications such as National Geographic UK, Time Out, Rough Guides, Focus, Matador Network, DJ Magazine, The Economist, Electronic Beats and more.
+He has been freelancing for over a decade and his images have appeared in various guidebooks and publications such as National Geographic, The Guardian, Taggespiegel, Time Out, Rough Guides, Focus, Matador Network, DJ Magazine, Electronic Beats and more.
 He also co-authored the Matador U Travel Photography course (online), and was Lead Faculty between 2009-2012.
-You can view some of his images on his website or follow him on Facebook or Twitter.
+You can view some of his images on his website or hit him up on Facebook.